Treatment for constipation depends on the cause, how long you've had it and how severe your symptoms are.

 - Increase your daily intake of fibre.
 You should eat at least 18-30g of fibre a day.
-High-fibre foods include fruit, vegetables and cereals.
+High-fibre foods include plenty of fresh fruit and vegetables and cereals.

 - Add some bulking agents, such as wheat bran, to your diet.
-These will help make your stools softer and easier to pass.
+This will help to make your stools softer and easier to pass.

 - Avoid dehydration by drinking plenty of water.

-- Get more exercise by going for a daily walk or run.
+- Exercise more regularly – for example, by going for a daily walk or run.

-- If your constipation is causing pain or discomfort, you may want to take a painkiller such as paracetamol.
-Make sure you always follow the dosage instructions carefully.
-Children under 16 years of age should not take aspirin.
+- If constipation is causing pain or discomfort, you may want to take a painkiller, such as paracetamol.
+Always follow the dosage instructions carefully.
+Children under 16 shouldn't take aspirin.

-- Identify a routine of a place and a time of day when you are comfortably able to spend time in the toilet.
-Respond to your bowel's natural pattern: when you feel the urge, do not delay.
+- Keep to a routine (a place and time of day) when you're able to spend time on the toilet.
+Respond to your bowel's natural pattern: when you feel the urge, don't delay.

-Read more information about preventing constipation for more ways to change your diet and lifestyle.
+Read about preventing constipation for more ways to change your diet and lifestyle.

 Laxatives are a type of medicine that help you pass stools.
-There are several different types and each one has a different effect on your digestive system.
+There are several different types of laxative and each one has a different effect on your digestive system.

-Your GP will normally start you on a bulk-forming laxative.
-These laxatives work by helping your stools to retain fluid.
-This means they are less likely to dry out, which can lead to faecal impaction (read about complications of constipation).
-Bulk-forming laxatives also make your stools denser and softer, which means they should be easier to pass.
+Your GP will usually start you on a bulk-forming laxative.
+These work by helping your stools to retain fluid.
+This means they're less likely to dry out, which can lead to faecal impaction.
+Bulk-forming laxatives also make your stools softer, which means they should be easier to pass.

 Commonly prescribed bulk-forming laxatives include ispaghula husk, methylcellulose and sterculia.
-When taking this type of laxative, you must drink plenty of fluids.
-Also, do not take them before going to bed.
+When taking this type of laxative, you must drink plenty of fluids, and don't take them before going to bed.
 It will usually be two to three days before you feel the effects of a bulk-forming laxative.

-If your stools remain hard after you have taken a bulk-forming laxative, your GP may prescribe an osmotic laxative instead.
+If your stools remain hard after you've taken a bulk-forming laxative, your GP may prescribe an osmotic laxative instead.
 Osmotic laxatives increase the amount of fluid in your bowels.
-This helps to stimulate your body to pass stools and also softens stools.
+This softens your stools and stimulates your body to pass them.

 Commonly prescribed osmotic laxatives include lactulose and macrogols.
 As with bulk-forming laxatives, make sure you drink enough fluids.
 It will usually be two to three days before you feel the effect of the laxative.

-If your stools are soft but you still have difficulty passing them, your GP may prescribe a stimulant laxative.
-This laxative stimulates the muscles that line your digestive tract, helping them to move stools and waste products along your large intestine to your anus.
+If your stools are soft, but you still have difficulty passing them, your GP may prescribe a stimulant laxative.
+This type of laxative stimulates the muscles that line your digestive tract, helping them to move stools and waste products along your large intestine to your anus.

 The most commonly prescribed stimulant laxatives are senna, bisacodyl and sodium picosulphate.
-These laxatives are usually only used on a short-term basis, and they will usually start to work within 6 to 12 hours.
+These laxatives are usually only used on a short-term basis, and they start to work within 6 to 12 hours.

-According to your individual preference and the speed with which you require relief, your GP may decide to combine different laxatives.
+According to your individual preference and how quickly you need relief, your GP may decide to combine different laxatives.

-If you have only experienced constipation for a short time, your GP will normally advise you to stop taking the laxative once your stools are soft and easily passed.
+If you've had constipation for a short time, your GP will usually advise you to stop taking the laxative once your stools are soft and easily passed.

-However, if you have constipation due to a medicine or an underlying medical condition, you may have to take laxatives for much longer, possibly many months or even years.
+However, if your constipation is caused by an underlying medical condition or a medicine you're taking, you may have to take laxatives for much longer, possibly many months or even years.

-If you have been taking laxatives for some time, you may have to gradually reduce your dose rather than coming off them straight away.
-If you have been prescribed a combination of laxatives, you will normally have to reduce the dosage of each laxative, one at a time, before you can stop taking them.
+If you've been taking laxatives for some time, you may have to gradually reduce your dose, rather than coming off them straight away.
+If you have been prescribed a combination of laxatives, you'll normally have to reduce the dosage of each laxative, one at a time, before you can stop taking them.
 This can take several months.

-Your GP will advise you when it is best to stop taking them.
+Your GP will advise you about when it's best to stop taking laxatives.

 Treating faecal impaction